Frama-C/open-source-case-studies/README.md

   Each target depends on the previous one; note that `t.parse.gui` is also available (e.g. for inspecting the AST before the analysis).

+## Optional targets

+- For each base target `t`, the following optional targets are generated:

+    - `t.stats`: print time/memory usage;
+    - `t.parse.loop` and `t.eva.loop`: use the Loop Analysis plug-in to produce a file with slevel heuristics (running EVA may improve the result of Loop Analysis, so `t.eva.loop` should be more precise than `t.parse.loop`).
+      After obtaining this initial set of parameters, consider saving it to a `.slevel` file and including it in the `GNUmakefile`.
+This way, you can improve the parameters for specific functions as you refine the analysis.

 ## Remarks